 Massachusetts State Income Tax (SIT) Rates

-Massachusetts uses a flat tax of 5.00% regardless of an employee’s level of income, with the exception of those whose annual taxable income is greater than $1 million.
+Massachusetts uses a flat tax of 5.00% regardless of an employee’s level of income, except for those whose annual taxable income is greater than $1 million.
 Such individuals must pay an additional 4.00% income tax.

 Additional Massachusetts SIT Details